A brief history of the indigenous people of North Africa.

 It is known by the locals as ‘Morroccan Whisky’

-The tea is made using green tea and fresh mint leaves, and it is already sweetened with sugar before serving.
+The tea is made using gunpowder green tea and fresh mint leaves, and it is often sweetened with sugar cubes before serving.

-If you find it a bit too sweet, try it before adding sugar cubes.
+If you find it a bit too sweet, ask to have the sugar cubes separately.

-Fresh mint is displayed on market stalls all around the medina, alongside other herbs and spices, and the aromatic aroma tempts the tastebuds.
+Fresh mint is displayed on market stalls all around the medina, and the strong aroma is evident when you walk past.

-You can purchase the little tea glasses in the souks, and they make the perfect gift for taking home with you.
+You can purchase the ornate tea glasses in the souks, along with the traditional teapots, they make the perfect gift for taking home with you.

-Make sure to wrap them well as they are quite delicate.
+Make sure to wrap them well as they are quite delicate and can break easily.

-Sipping mint tea and overlooking the lively square from a rooftop is a very enjoyable experience in Marrakech.
+Sipping mint tea overlooking the lively square from a rooftop is a nice way to experience Marrakech.

 For a great day out, take a trip to Ouzoud to see the spectacular waterfall.

-The second largest waterfall in Africa, it is well worth the three hour drive through the stunning Atlas Mountains to see it.
+It is well worth the three hour drive through the stunning Atlas Mountains to see it.

 I met my driver at Cafe de France, and after picking up a few more passengers, we were on our way.